 If a single <length> is provided, this value represents the new relative X coordinate for the current text position for rendering the glyphs corresponding to the first character within the 'tspan' element.
-Thus, the current text position is shifted along the x-axis of the current user coordinate system by <length>.
+The current text position is shifted along the x-axis of the current user coordinate system by <length>.
 If a comma- or space-separated list of <n> <length>s is provided, then the values represent new relative X coordinates for the current text position for rendering the glyphs corresponding to the first <n> characters within the 'tspan' element.
 Thus, before the glyphs are rendered corresponding to each character, the current text position resulting from drawing the glyphs for the previous character (or, for the glyphs corresponding to the first character in a 'text' element, the initial current text position) is shifted along the X axis of the current user coordinate system by <length>.
 If more <length>s are provided than characters, then any extra <length>s will have no effect on glyph positioning.
-If more characters exist than <length>s, then the starting X coordinate for rendering the glyphs corresponding to each extra character is the X coordinate of the resulting current text position from the most recently rendered glyph for this 'text' element.
+If more characters exist than <length>s, then the starting X coordinate for rendering the glyphs for this 'text' element.